 The strategic plan is the district's short-term plan.
-Through the development of the strategic plan, Institutional Goals are used to derive Institutional Objectives that describe how the Institutional Goals identified in the district Educational and Facilities Master Plan will be achieved.
+Through the development of the strategic plan, Institutional Goals are used to derive Institutional Objectives that describe how the Institutional Goals identified in the district educational master plan and the facilities master plan will be achieved.

-The strategic plan was developed under the umbrella of the San Luis Obispo County Community College District Educational Master Plan 2016- 2026 using the Institutional Goals identified in in educational master plan.
-The next strategic plan to be developed will be the San Luis Obispo County Community College District Strategic Plan 2020-2023, which will continue to use the Institutional Goals identified in the San Luis Obispo County Community College District Educational & Facilities Master Plan 2016-2026.
+The strategic plan was developed under the umbrella of the San Luis Obispo County Community College District Educational Master Plan 2016-2026 using the Institutional Goals identified in the educational master plan.
+The next strategic plan to be developed will be the San Luis Obispo County Community College District Strategic Plan 2020-2023, which will continue to use the Institutional Goals identified in the San Luis Obispo County Community College District Educational Master Plan 2016-2026 and the Facilities Master Plan 2016-2026.